ahle-pro/kata_bank/README.md

 ```

 This scenario is written in Gherkin language.
+For sake of simplicity, think this application as an ATM.

 #### BDD (develoment cycle)
 BDD is an extension to TDD.
 As you can see, the requirements are still in low level of detail.
 In order to have more detail, in Cucumber method, we organize a little meeting among 3 amigos (tester, developer, product owner) and we did a good stuff, called "example mapping" to have an "shared understanding" and produce an "ubiquitous language" for this tiny project.